-Made for Dragoncon 2011
+Made for: Dragoncon 2011

-Patterns Used: I had had Simplicity’s 3635 and 3637 in my pattern collection for a while, so I used both of those for the under-things, and the dress, along with Jean Hunnisett’s Period Costumes for Stage and Screen (which was extremely useful.)
-I started on my underthings in May, and started with the corset.
+Patterns Used: I had had Simplicity’s 3635 and 3637 in my pattern collection for a while, so I used both of those for the under-things, and the dress, along with Jean Hunnisett’s Period Costumes for Stage and Screen (which was very helpful.)

+Underthings: I started on my underthings in May, and started with the corset.
 For the corset, I used a blue and white striped cotton and canvas.
 For the hoops, I used a white eyelet cotton.
 I had never made hoops before and was nervous about it but they turned out all right.
 Luckily I had bought some hooping for Lady Gaga last year I wasn’t able to use – it was exactly how much I needed for these hoops Also made a petticoat out of netting and purple lining material.

-For the dress itself I had planned to use a pale blue and white, with floral decorations.
+Dress: For the dress itself I had planned to use a pale blue and white, with floral decorations.
 I, stupidly, did not order fabric samples and blindly ordered 15 yards of what looked like light blue taffeta.
 What came was a royal blue taffeta that at first I did not want – but I fell in love with the new colour and decided to go ahead with it.
 The dress construction went fairly smoothly, the only change I made was that I lined the front panels of the skirt.
 For the underskirt, I had a single piece of white and silver fabric my aunt got for me for Christmas – I didn’t have enough for a full underskirt, so I pleated it, hemmed it and attached it to the underskirt.

 I decided to make a pleated trim out of silver satin for the front trim – I liked how it looked enough (and had so much blue material leftover) that I decided to do a set of blue trim, too, included two circular pieces on each side.
 I beaded the silver trim with clear glass & crystal beads, and the blue trim with blue crystal beads.